mikolmogorov/Ragout/doc/USAGE.md

 * "scaffolds.ord" with a resulting order of contigs
 * "scaffolds.fasta" with scaffold sequences (contigs are separated by 11 Ns)
-* "scaffolds_refined.ord" with a refined order contigs (if -r was specified)
+* "scaffolds_refined.ord" with a refined order contigs (if --refine was specified)
-* "scaffolds_refined.fasta" with refined scaffold sequences (if -r was specified)
+* "scaffolds_refined.fasta" with refined scaffold sequences (if --refine was specified)

 The parameters choice
 ---------------------